surajshetty3416/otto/CONVENTION.md

 - no direct exposure of backend shapes and schemas to the frontend
 - frontend is not the logic layer, just the presentation
-- `otto/api` readies the backend data for the frontend -->
+- `otto/api` readies the backend data for the frontend

+not all applications built on Frappe Framework are and ERP and so your schema design is not what should be shipped to the user. trying to construct schema for user consumption, convenience, app interface will leads to sub par decisions.

+and so by using otto/api, we separate the concerns of user interface and schema api shapes the schema for the interface. this is swe 201.
+-->